jeremycook94/Project/TeacherInstructions.md

 •	If statements

+# Suggested use

+I have suggested that this work packet could be used starting with year 4 students however, it could easily be used with higher years, especially the last sections

 # Glossary

 To try and minimise the amount of reading children need to do, I have included key terms for teachers to explain